 Well Building Standard Certification for Occupant Health

-WELL BUILDING STANDARD – How to apply to any project
+WELL BUILDING STANDARD – How to apply it to any project

 There is a new green certification in town.
 It is called the WELL Building Standard and it targets the ways in which buildings can enhance occupant health.
-Indicative of the increasing emphasis on how work areas are designed (i.e., Google, Facebook, Air Bnb, Linkedin), the first version only addresses offices for both commercial and institutional settings.
+Indicative of the increasing emphasis on how work areas are designed (i.e., Google, Facebook, Air Bnb, LinkedIn), the first version addresses offices for commercial and institutional settings.
 Offices are an interesting arena to start with, unlike residential projects, an office’s main function is to provide a space which fosters work.
 By creating a green certification specifically focused on employee health, WELL links good office design to a company’s prosperity.
 It also broadens the scope of what constitutes sustainable building design.
-WELL does have pilot versions out that concentrate on other building typologies such as Multi Residential, Public Assembly, Health Care, and Educational facilities, yet for the time being, the principles of this first round can be applied to your current building project.
+WELL does have pilot versions out that concentrate on other building typologies such as multi residential, public assembly, health care, and educational facilities, yet for the time being, the principles of this first round can be applied to your current building project.
 Below is an overview of what the WELL Building Standard addresses and how to frame it to suit your particular needs.

-WELL BUILDING STANDARD is divided into seven “Concepts” these concepts consist of Air, Water, Nourishment, Light, Fitness, Comfort, & Mind.
+WELL Building Standard is divided into seven “Concepts” these concepts consist of Air, Water, Nourishment, Light, Fitness, Comfort, & Mind.
 Within these concepts are “Features” which explain specific design strategies to employ.
-Similar to LEED there are features that you have to meet called “Preconditions” and features that will earn you a higher rating, called “Optimizations.
-Concepts such as Air & Water deal with the more obvious health areas.
-Some of Air’s important take a ways include best ventilation and filtration practices as well as material selection, and construction pollution mitigation.
+Similar to LEED there are features that you have to meet called “Preconditions” and features that will earn you a higher rating, called “Optimizations”.
+Concepts such as Air & Water deal with more obvious health areas.
+Some of Air’s important elements include best ventilation and filtration practices as well as material selection, and construction pollution mitigation.
 With home construction becoming increasingly tighter, these parameters take on greater significance.
 One needs to make sure that carbon dioxide levels stay in check and that buildings receive ample amounts of fresh air from the outdoors.
 Different filters address different pollutants.
-For example, Carbon Filters take care of VOCs (volatile organic pollutants), ozone, and large particles, Media filters take on smaller particulate matter that can be inhaled deep into the lungs, and UV sanitization targets microbes, bacteria, and viruses.
+For example, carbon filters take care of VOCs (volatile organic compounds), ozone, and large particles.
+Media filters take on smaller particulate matter that can be inhaled deep into the lungs, and UV sanitization targets microbes, bacteria, and viruses.
 In a tightly sealed home, having an air filtration system serves as an ace in your back pocket.
-Similar to Air, Water states common contaminants to set parameters for and where they come from.
-For instance, sources of water pollution come from Pesticides (Atrazine, Glyphosate), Public Additives (Chlorine & Chloramine as well as their byproducts: Trihalomethanes and Haleoacetic acid), Synthetic Chemicals (found in consumer goods & building materials), and Inorganic compounds such as Lead, Mercury, & Arsenic.
-There are different water filtration strategies to use depending on what you want to target.
-Akin to air filtration, the Water concept recommends Carbon filters, UV filters, and Sediment filters (which are similar to what media filters do).
+Similar to Air, Water addresses common contaminants to set parameters for and where they come from.
+For instance, sources of water pollution come from pesticides (atrazine, glyphosate), public additives (chlorine & chloramine as well as their byproducts: trihalomethanes and haleoacetic acid), synthetic chemicals (found in consumer goods & building materials), and inorganic compounds such as lead, mercury, & arsenic.
+There are different water filtration strategies used depending on what you want to target.
+Akin to air filtration, the Water concept recommends carbon filters, UV filters, and sediment filters (which are similar to what media filters do).

-Light & Comfort are two other Concepts that WELL addresses.
-Both Concepts have technical components but they are more nuanced.
-These Concepts ask the team to focus on a set of design strategies to make sure there is healthy light and healthy forms of comfort.
-Yet in order to get started you have to first know what healthy light and healthy comfort mean.
+Light & Comfort are two other concepts that WELL addresses.
+Both concepts have technical components but they are more nuanced.
+These concepts ask the team to focus on a set of design strategies to make sure there is healthy light and healthy forms of comfort.
+Yet in order to get started you have to first know what healthy light and comfort mean.

-Two of “Light’s” primary focal points are glare mitigation and light design for maximum productivity.
-Light addresses Color Temperature (how light hues relate to natural light at a given time of day), CRI (a light source’s ability to mimic the full light spectrum), Lumens (brightness of the light) and Lux (the amount of light in a given space).
+Two of Light’s primary focal points are glare mitigation and lighting design for maximum productivity.
+Light addresses color temperature (how light hues relate to natural light at a given time of day), CRI (a light source’s ability to mimic the full light spectrum), lumens (brightness of the light) and lux (the amount of light in a given space).
 According to the WELL BUILDING STANDARD, spaces aimed at productivity should have color temperatures between 5000k & 65000K.
 These temperatures correspond to the light one experiences at noon.
-It also suggests that CRI should be at least 80 or above, fortunately LEDs are now available with CRI’s of 90 & above.
-In addition to light sources, the Light Concept addresses how surfaces play a role in shaping how light is perceived.
+It also suggests that CRI should be at least 80 or above, fortunately LEDs are now available with CRIs of 90 & above.
+In addition to light sources, the Light concept addresses how surfaces play a role in shaping how light is perceived.
 LRVs or Light Reflectance Values measure a surface’s ability to reflect light away from themselves.
-Walls, Ceilings, Furniture, are all given values that are intended to encourage focus and alertness.
+Walls, ceilings and furniture are all given values intended to encourage focus and alertness.
 At the same time, the magnitude of this reflection is controlled by glare mitigation strategies; these are aimed at managing glare from solar and electric light sources such as windows & lamps.
 Considerations include window shading devices – that are automatic, self controlled, and/or part of the glass, as well as the relationship between bulb light intensity and the angle needed to diffuse it.

-Nourishment and Fitness – have more to do with how offices known as sedentary places promote movement as well as how the environment can promote proper eating.
-These two features do not apply as much to residential projects because occupants are feeding themselves and in charge of their own movement, nevertheless anyone can benefit from knowing that you should have federally organic and humane certified meat and produce, have multiple servings a day of fruits and vegetables, and stay away for refined sugar and trans fat.
-What I found most interesting about the Fitness section was how Fitness can be integrated into the layout of the building, such as having stairs that are readily available and aesthetically pleasing to walk up.
-Landscape design was also included to encourage walking and exploration.
+Nourishment and Fitness – have more to do with how offices, known as sedentary places, promote movement as well as how the environment can promote proper eating.
+These two features do not apply as much to residential projects because occupants are feeding themselves and in charge of their own movement.
+Nevertheless anyone can benefit from knowing that you should have federally organic and humane certified meat and produce, multiple servings of fruits and vegetables a day, and avoid refined sugar and trans fat.
+What I find most interesting about the Fitness section was how Fitness can be integrated into the layout of the building, such as having stairs that are readily available and aesthetically pleasing to walk up.
+Landscape design is also included to encourage walking and exploration.